junbinzhao/FluxCalR/README.md

 ### Example

-This is a basic example which shows you how to Calculate fluxes from LGR raw data with manually selected time cues.
+This is a basic example which shows how to calculate fluxes from raw data exported from the LGR Ultraportable Gas Analyzer with manually selected time cues.

 First, we’ll need to load the raw data file exported from LGR into the R program by the function `LoadLGR()`.
-The users just need to assign the directory (including the file name) and timestamp format and the function will take care the rest process and convert the data file into a data frame that can be used in the next steps.
+The users just need to assign the directory (including the file name) and timestamp format.
+Then the function will take care the rest process and convert the data file into a data frame that can be used in the next steps.
 Here, we take the example data file “Flux\_example\_1\_LGR.txt” comes with the package.